MuhammadAdelA/phpLiteCore/README.md

-# LiteCore PHP Framework "Alfa"
+# phpphpLiteCore PHP Framework "Alfa"

 > ⚠️ **Warning:** This framework is still under active development.
 > DO NOT USE FOR PRODUCTION.

-**LiteCore** is a lightweight, fast, and developer-friendly PHP framework designed to provide just the core essentials for modern web application development — no bloat, just pure functionality.
+**phpLiteCore** is a lightweight, fast, and developer-friendly PHP framework designed to provide just the core essentials for modern web application development — no bloat, just pure functionality.

 ---